HelenHip/TUoS-Qiime-tuts/moving-pictures-APS6625.md

   --o-rooted-tree rooted-tree.qza
 ```
 These commands can be submitted via the script `tree.sh`.
-It is not especially sueful to view the phylogenetic tree at this stage, but the output files generated will be used in computing the diversity statistics below.
+It is not especially useful to view the phylogenetic tree at this stage, but the output files generated will be used in computing the diversity statistics below.

 ### Alpha and beta diversity analysis